Trustees

 John Alban

-Dr John Alban is an Honorary Senior Lecturer in the School of History at the University of East Anglia, and was formerly County Archivist of Norfolk, 1997-2013.
+Dr John Alban is an Honorary Associate Professor in the School of History at the University of East Anglia, and was formerly County Archivist of Norfolk, 1997-2013.
 He has served on the boards of numerous cultural organizations, including as a Director and Trustee of the East of England Museums, Libraries and Archives Council, and as Chairman of the East of England Regional Archives Council.

 Before moving to Norfolk, John was City Archivist of Swansea, and taught courses in local history, medieval Latin and palaeography for many years at the Universities of Swansea and Cardiff.
 His PhD thesis (University of Liverpool, 1976) was on ‘National Defence in England, 1337-89′ and he has published extensively on aspects of local history, heraldry, archives and the Hundred Years’ War.
 He holds fellowships of the Society of Antiquaries, the Royal Historical Society and the Historical Association.